georgeflug/insomnia-plugin-save-variables/README.md

 ![Header Example](/images/header-example-2.png)

 ### Use a variable
 The `Variable` tag exposes the most recent value saved to the variable.
+Additionally, The `edit` dialog for this tag allows you to edit the value manually or delete the variable.

 ![Variable Example](/images/variable-example.png)

+### Review All Variables
+The `All Variables` tag is useful for inspecting which variables you have saved.

+### Delete a variable
+Similar to defining a variable, the `Delete Variable` tag can be added to a request header.
+It will delete the variable whenever the request is sent.
+Optionally it will only delete the variable if the status code of the response matches a provided regular expression.

 ## More Information
 The variables are stored into the plugin's private storage.
 They are not saved as